How to Use the Microsoft Outlook Search Bar

 OR

 The OR search operator is best used when combining search terms so that either term appears in the results.
-For example, sempre OR search displays results that have either sempre or search.
+For example, sempre OR search displays results that have sempre or search.

 “ ”